AnaisHamel/AnaisHamel/README.md

-## 🌟 Mind & Data explorer 🧠📊
+## 🌟 Mind & Data Explorer 🧠📊

 ### 👩‍💻 About me

 Hello there!
-I'm Anaïs Hamel a passionate PhD student in the captivating realms of Psychology and Neurosciences, delving into the profound intersections of meditation, sleep, and memory in the aging process.
-My primary playground involves decoding the mysteries of the mind using neuroimaging data, including fMRI and EEG, combined with behavioral insights.
+I'm Anaïs Hamel, PhD in Psychology and Neurosciences.
+My research explored the fascinating intersections of meditation, sleep, and memory in the aging process, combining neuroimaging (fMRI, EEG) and behavioral data to better understand the human mind.

+After completing my doctorate, I am now focusing on **data science** and its applications.
+I’m passionate about extracting insights from complex datasets, building models, and applying computational approaches to solve real-world problems.

 ### 📊 Specialization

-I primarily program in MATLAB and use R for statistical analyses.
-I specialize in graph theory analyses, employing it to decipher complex patterns in cognitive processes.
-Graph theory, to me, is not just a tool but a lens through which we can comprehend the complexities of cognitive function.
+- Programming: **Python**, **MATLAB**, and **R**
+- Data Science & Machine Learning (with a growing experience on Kaggle)
+- Graph theory and network analysis to better understand cognitive functioning
+- Neuroimaging (fMRI, EEG) & advanced statistical modeling